Judaic Studies

 The Jewish Year

 The rhythm and cycle of Jewish life and experiences are driven by observances and celebrations of Shabbat and the haggim/Jewish festivals.
 Our formal studies of Jewish life and ritual take the approach of instructing students in traditional knowledge of and approaches to Jewish living.
 However, as a pluralistic Jewish day school community, we embrace the many paths that our students and families take to integrating Judaism into their lives.
 Our goal is to build a foundation of knowledge, skills, and modes of thinking that will make them Jewish learners who are comfortable with their choices of observances and affiliations.
-Alongside the academic aspect of Jewish studies, we strive as well to engender a sense of excitement with and passion for Judaism in our students.
-Our Sukkah visits, Jewish festival craft sessions, Purim m’gillah readings and carnival, and Yom Ha-atzma-ut celebrations are just some examples how we create a variety of opportunities at each grade level for students to "live" Jewish experience instead of merely "learning about" it.
-Our school lives and breathes a tangible Jewish ru-ah/spirit, which contributes to the overall strength of our sense of community and the development of personal and strong Jewish identities.
+Alongside the academic aspect of Jewish studies, we strive as well to engender a sense of ru-ah/spiritual excitement, passion, and joy for Judaism in our students.

 T'Filah and Spiritual Development

-At the CESJDS Lower School, we celebrate and maintain a strong link to our ancient prayer customs through participation in traditional t’filah activities.
+We celebrate and maintain a strong link to our ancient prayer customs through participation in traditional t’filah activities.
 As a pluralistic community Jewish day school, we offer a diverse program in t'filah education that allows students to connect with prayer practices in a variety of ways.
-T’filah lessons offer opportunities for students to learn correct nusah/melody, engage in in-depth study of prayer texts, develop a sense of spirituality, and to exercise leadership as shlihei tzibbur/communal prayer leaders.
+T’filah lessons offer opportunities for students to learn correct nusah/melody, engage in in-depth study of prayer texts, develop a sense of spirituality, and to exercise leadership as shlihei tzibbur/communal prayer leaders